 - Primary Key: the attribute or attributes in a relation/table used to uniquely identify a tuple/record.

 - Candidate key: any key that can serve as the primary key.

-- Secondary Key: the duplicate attribute(s) of the primary key in another table, used to establish the relationship between them.
+- Foreign Key: the duplicate attribute(s) of the primary key in another table, used to establish the relationship between them.

-- Composite Key: two or more attributes are combined to serve as a key, primary or secondary key.
+- Composite Key: two or more attributes are combined to serve as a key, primary or foreign key.

 - A table has one and only one primary key to uniquely identify a tuple/record.